Jazz Girls Day DC

 - Cost: Free

-- Instrumentalists, bring your instruments.
+- Bring your instruments, cymbals/sticks.
 Drum sets, keyboard, microphones, and amps will be provided.

-- Parents must come inside the AFA Building to register their students at 11 am
+- Parents must come inside the Black building to register their students at 11 am

-For more information, contact Shannon Gunn at sgunn [at] nvcc.edu.
+- For more information, contact Shannon Gunn at gunns3 [at] vcu.edu

 Schedule